prevwong/reka.js/docs/guides/realtime.md

 // 2.
 Create a new Y.Map from the Doc
 const type = doc.getMap('my-collaborative-editor');
-// Note: The flattened State is actually stored in type.getMap('document');

 // 2.5: Apply initial update! <---
 Y.applyUpdate(doc, Buffer.from(ENCODED_INITIAL_UPDATE, 'base64'));